 Many people are worried when they go in for surgery, though fortunately, most people undergo surgery without any issue.
 That being said, this isn’t always the case, and if you’ve been harmed by a surgeon, you should speak with an experienced Prince George’s County surgical errors lawyer as soon as you can.
-Contact McCarthy, Winkelman & Mester, LLP today to learn more about surgical errors and how our legal team can help you.
+Contact McCarthy, Winkelman, Mester & Offutt, L.L.P. today to learn more about surgical errors and how our legal team can help you.

 Prince George’s County Surgical Errors Lawyer | Serving Clients in MD, VA, & D.C.

 Surgical errors and other cases of medical malpractice should not be handled by an attorney who only dabbles in malpractice law.
-You can depend on an experienced Prince George’s County medical malpractice lawyer right here at McCarthy, Winkelman & Mester, LLP to analyze your case and fight for the compensation you deserve.
+You can depend on an experienced Prince George’s County medical malpractice lawyer right here at McCarthy, Winkelman, Mester & Offutt, L.L.P. to analyze your case and fight for the compensation you deserve.

 Examples of Surgical Errors